magsenche/hanazono/docs/artificial_intelligence/research/gflow.md

 An idea is machine teaching, where human give the most informative samples to the model.

+??? question "In active learning scenarios with GFlowNets, what is the objective?"
+    To economically determine the most informative samples for the model to learn from

-A method to estimate posterior distribution or unormalized probability distribution/energy function is to use [markov chain monte carlo sampling](../maths/probability/bayesian_inference.md#markov-chain-monte-carlo)
+A method to estimate posterior distribution or unormalized probability distribution/energy function is to use [markov chain monte carlo sampling](../../maths/probability/bayesian_inference.md#markov-chain-monte-carlo)

 Issues are that at high dimension, it exponentially complicated to do that.
 But we can break this expoentiality with machine learning, this is why Bengio calls systematic generalization: generalize far from the data in a meaningful way.